ismail-yilmaz/upp-components/CtrlLib/Terminal/Specs.md

 #### Notes

 - The `clipboard` parameter can be empty or `s0`.
-Currently, Terminal ctrl omits this parameter.
+Currently, TerminalCtrl omits this parameter.
-- When the `data` is a `?`, Terminal ctrl will reply to the host with the selection/clipboard data encoded using the same protocol.
+- When the `data` is a `?`, TerminalCtrl will reply to the host with the selection/clipboard data encoded using the same protocol.
-- When the `data` is *neither a base64 string nor a `?`*, Terminal ctrl will clear the selection/clipboard.
+- When the `data` is *neither a base64 string nor a `?`*, TerminalCtrl will clear the selection/clipboard.